Certified Security - Specialty

 - Determine the source of IAM access keys: Identify the user the access keys belong to, review the scope of policies associated with them.

-- Verify integrity and determine blast radius: Use CloudTrail and AWS Config to determine changes; consider if other IAM credentials could have been leaked.
+- Verify integrity and determine blast radius: Use CloudTrail and Config to determine changes; consider if other IAM credentials could have been leaked.

 Allows you to check whether your resources comply with your own security policies, industry best practices and compliance standards